FREQUENTLY ASKED QUESTIONS

 We encourage you to only bring your immediate supporters to orientation.
 Please do not bring more than 2 guests.

-Academic advising and class registration will occur on day 2 of the in-person orientation session for students attending 2-day sessions and in the afternoon for students attending 1-day sessions.
+Academic advising and class registration will occur on Day Two of the in-person orientation session for students attending two-day sessions and in the afternoon for students attending one-day sessions.

-Individuals who seek additional assistance during their stay should contact the Disability Resource Center (DRC) prior to their visit.
-You can contact them via email at drc@uga.edu.
-The New Student Orientation Program works closely with the DRC to identify helpful resources for guests who require additional assistance.
+Individuals who seek additional assistance during their stay should contact Accessibility and Testing prior to their visit.
+You can contact them via email at uga.access@uga.edu.
+The New Student Orientation Program works closely with Accessibility and Testing to identify helpful resources for guests who require additional assistance.

 Students with pending or potential credits should complete the Academic Advising: Step One information form promptly.
 Be sure to accurately list all AP and IB exams taken, as well as all dual enrollment and/or transfer courses that were recently completed or are in progress this summer.
 Your academic advisor will need this information to help you build your fall schedule and avoid taking courses you might not need.